 We also can provide a top to bottom recirculation pump kit, which has the benefit of boosting the domestic hot water performance by 20% for all models of our oil-fired water heaters range

 The top to bottom recirculation kit can also be used to prevent stratification within the hot water heater.
 It is possible to control the recirculation pump, according to the control strategy deployed on site, or alternatively full-time operation of this kit may be considered should you require a uniform hot water temperature throughout the hot water cylinder.

 Oil fired hot water heaters – Construction

-These oil fired water heaters consists of a water storage tank,made from a top quality and very thick steel casing, which is electrically welded and enamel coated ( featuring a carefully applied, double cryolite glass, which ensure a higher resistance to scaling) to protect it from water induced corrosion.
-The tank is housed in a painted metal casing containing the thermally insulating material.
+These oil fired water heaters consists of a water storage tank, made from a top quality and very thick steel casing, which is electrically welded and enamel coated ( featuring a carefully applied, double cryolite glass, which ensure a higher resistance to scaling) to protect it from water induced corrosion.
+The tank is housed in a stippled metal casing containing the thermally insulating material.
 The water is heated by a forced draft, oil-fired burner mounted in the bottom section of the water heater which, in turn, is connected to the combustion camber.
-From the combustion chamber the flue gas venting pipes, which go across the entire length of the tank, are branched off.
-The oil burner is operated by the control thermostat located at the side of the water heater.
+From the combustion chamber the flue gas venting pipes, which go across the entire width of the tank, and exits at the rear of the water heater.
+The oil burner is operated by the control thermostat located at the front of the water heater.

 Sacrificial anode protection

 Our oil-fired storage water heaters are all fitted with removable magnesium sacrificial anodes as standard which ensuring excellent protection against corrosion of the water heater.
 Clearance is required above the water heater for maintenance and replacement of the magnesium sacrificial anodes.
 Should you have insufficient clearance above the water heater that will prevent anode replacement using the standard magnesium anodes, then electrical anode protection may be fitted, instead of the magnesium anodes.